sigp/lighthouse/docs/lighthouse.md

 Generally, tests can be kept in the same file, as is typical in Rust.
 Integration tests should be placed in the `tests` directory in the crate's root.
-Particularity large (line-count) tests should be placed into a separate file.
+Particularly large (line-count) tests should be placed into a separate file.

 A function is not considered complete until a test exists for it.
 We produce